Independent Researcher and Trainer Darlene Wolnik offers:

 This blog is updated Mondays and Thursdays.
 To view or download documents by author, visit:

-articles case studies/research civic engagement conferences Congress economic development issues entrepreneurs environmental issues evaluation farmers/farming information farmers markets FMC food policy general global organizing governments industrial food system Main Street market vendors national food system work New Orleans food other sectors public health public markets retail anthropology/science of shopping social cohesion USDA useful websites webinars Where's Dar now?
+articles case studies/research civic engagement conferences Congress economic development issues entrepreneurs environmental issues evaluation farmers/farming information farmers markets fishers FMC food policy general global organizing governments industrial food system Main Street market vendors national food system work New Orleans food other sectors public health public markets retail anthropology/science of shopping social cohesion USDA useful websites Where's Dar now?

 Search this blog